giantswarm/docs/sources/reference/swarm-json.md

 ]
 ```

-As a result, our current component would provide the environment variable `RESTAPI_PORT_800_TCP_ADDR`.
-As you can see, while contained in the `name` key, the service name (`payment`) is not used in the envinronment variable name.
-In order to make your environment variable name more explicit, you could of course set an alias as explained above.
+As a result, our current component would provide the environment variable `RESTAPI_PORT_800_TCP_ADDR` and an `/etc/hosts` entry `restapi`.
+As you can see, while contained in the `name` key, the service name (`payment`) is not used in the environment variable name nor in the `/etc/hosts` entry.
+In order to make these names more explicit, you could of course set an alias as explained above.

 ### `domains`